ACUI Expo Terms and Conditions

 exhibitor is operating contrary to the policies of the Association or

-the Anaheim Marriott ACUI may cancel the exhibitor’s space, and the
+the JW Marriott Indianapolis ACUI may cancel the exhibitor’s space, and the

 exhibitor’s fee will be forfeited.
 ACUI reserves the right to change